 It’s Wednesday, the day when we talk marriage!
-I introduce a topic, and then you follow up either by commenting or by writing your own post and then linking up!
-Today we’re going to talk about how to support your husband.
+I introduce a topic, and then you follow up by commenting Today we’re going to talk about how to support your husband.

 Men thrive on appreciation and admiration.
 They withdraw when they feel as if we don’t respect or value them.
 So the question is: do you respect and encourage your husband?
 We’re in the middle of a six-week challenge to make our marriages better by doing these five things: